 The dish that more people associate with Sicily than any other is probably caponata, an eggplant-based delight that has now spread throughout Italy and beyond.
 Unfortunately, much of the caponata one encounters outside of Sicily is a shadow of what it should be.
-When it's done right, it's a zesty summer dish that's ideal for perking up an sluggish appetite on a hot day.
+When it's done right, it's a zesty summer dish that's ideal for perking up a sluggish appetite on a hot day.

 Though it's traditionally a summer dish, it's so well-loved that it's now made year round, in an infinite variety of forms.
-Some versions are purely vegetarian, whereas some Palermo versions can also contain fish, as you will see from the variations below.
+Some versions are purely vegetarian, whereas some Palermo versions can also contain fish, as you will see in the variations below.

 - 1 1/4 pounds celery stalks